MapColonies/developer-portal/docs/MapColonies/vector/Services/feedback-api/README.md

   - Geocoding
 ---

-# Geocoding's Feedback Api ⚙️
+# Feedback Api ⚙️

 :::info
 Click [here](/docs/MapColonies/vector/services/feedback-api/api) for the OpenAPI
 :::

 :::note
-If you're not familier with Geocoding API, [read first here](/docs/MapColonies/vector/Services/geocoding/README.md).
+If you're not familier with Geocoding API, [read more here](/docs/MapColonies/vector/Services/geocoding/README.md).
 :::

-Geocoding's feedback api is an API that gets from the user of [Geocoding API](/docs/MapColonies/vector/Services/geocoding/README.md) the response and and puts it in redis for BI purposes.
+Geocoding's feedback `API` collects `usage data` from the [Geocoding API](/docs/MapColonies/vector/Services/geocoding/README.md) user's response and stores it for BI purposes.
+We use this `data` to better understand and measure the relevance of our responses and adjust the `data` and `algorithm` accordingly.

 ## Usage